 Here’s a way to make it easier, and a rationale I can get behind.
 Suzanne Dixon MPH, MS, RD says we should look at our health as a bank account.
 We are constantly making deposits into our account that improve our health (eating fruits and vegetables, exercise, maintaining a healthy body weight); and making withdrawals for things that are not healthy (smoking, alcohol, stress, processed foods, not getting enough sleep).
 It’s all about balance.
 Enjoy your life and have an occasional glass of wine or decadent dessert, but build your health account balance by making more deposits than withdrawals.

 I’ve changed my eating habits, made exercise and sleep a priority, and reduced my stress level.
 I’m selective and frugal when it comes to withdrawals.
 The indulgences I find worthy of withdrawal are the occasional glass of wine, grilled steak, and good chocolate.
 I can maintain a healthy balance by making deposits of good choices.
 I love to eat a variety of fruits and vegetables and enjoy walking with my friends, which reduces stress by being social.

-Some excellent resources for information on survivor health: American Institute for Cancer Research (AICR), The International Agency for Research on Cancer (IARC), Julie Langford MPH, RD, CSO, LDN (cancer dietitian), Suzanne Dixon MPH, MS, RD (epidemiologist and registered dietitian).
+Here are some excellent resources for information on survivor health: American Institute for Cancer Research (AICR), The International Agency for Research on Cancer (IARC), Julie Langford MPH, RD, CSO, LDN (cancer dietitian), and Suzanne Dixon MPH, MS, RD (epidemiologist and registered dietitian).